sqlfluff/sqlfluff/docs/source/guides/contributing/git.rst

 another feature in the meantime on a fresh branch, which is completely independent of your other work.
 Or perhaps someone discovers an urgent, and easily fixed, bug in the code that you can quickly fix, before coming back to the current work.
-See the [Switching between branches](#switching-between-branches) section below for more info on how to switch branches.
+See the :ref:`switching_between_branches` section below for more info on how to switch branches.

 Working on a separate branch to :code:`main` allows :code:`main` to be kept in sync with upstream :code:`main`, which allows new branches to be created